- Wednesday, August 19th, 2026 at 11 am

 *** PLEASE NOTE, any classified ad two weeks or older will be removed, so please try and keep us informed when something is sold or a need has been met.
 Thanks!

-We are a small business specializing in new and gently used items to help make life in our rural communities a bit more convenient…and/or whimsical.
+The Annex is a small business specializing in new and gently used items to help make life in our rural communities a bit more convenient…and/or whimsical.

-Come in for your Valentine’s Day gifts!
 We have a wide range of items to fit any budget.

 Lost and Found